wntrblm/nox/docs/config.rst

 Giving friendly names to parametrized sessions
 ----------------------------------------------

-The automatically generated names for parametrized sessions, such as ``tests(django='1.9', database='postgres')``, can be long and unwieldy to work with even with using :ref:`keyword filtering <opt-sessions-and-keywords>`.
+The automatically generated names for parametrized sessions, such as ``tests(django='1.9', database='postgres')``, can be long and unwieldy to work with even with using :ref:`keyword filtering <opt-sessions-pythons-and-keywords>`.
 You can give parametrized sessions custom IDs to help in this scenario.
 These two examples are equivalent:

 .. code-block:: python